Home Insurance Quotes

 Many factors go into determining the premiums for a homeowners policy.
 The age of your home, the materials used to build it, where it’s located, the square footage and its distance from a fire hydrant all generally play a role in rates.

-The insurer will be able to give you an estimate for rebuilding your house in the event of a total loss.
+The insurer should be able to give you an estimate for rebuilding your house in the event of a total loss.
+That estimate should be your dwelling coverage amount.

 Multiple policies (home, car or other policies with the same company)